programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 Reload the page after saving the index.html file and check that you have changed the background colour.

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-1-12.png" alt="Basic webpage with peach background." caption="Figure 12.
 Webpage with peach background." %}

+Three.js uses window event listeners to detect user interactions with their browser.
+Here we will only listen for window resizing ('resize'), but in part 2 we will listen for mouse clicks ('click') and drags ('dragstart' and 'dragend').
+Other possible input events include mouse movement ('mousemove') and keys being pressed on the keyboard ('keyup' and 'keydown').
+The window event listeners have 2 arguments.
+The first identifies the input event (ie 'resize' for resizing), and the second the function that will be called (run) if the event occurs.
+The standard window resize function code gets the new browser dimensions from the global object 'window' and updates the camera aspect and the dimensions of the picture the renderer is drawing.
+As 'window' is a global object it is better to never call any of your variables 'window'.

 Next we need to add lights.